 Names: Like most new world asters, Silky Aster has undergone a series of scientific name revisions.
 It was once Aster sericeus.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
-The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
+The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair and, while obscure, it was first applied by Christian Gottfried Daniel Nees von Esenbeck in the 1800s in describing the type aster for the genus.
 The species name sericeum, means 'silky'.
 The author names for the plant classification are: First to classify was ‘Vent.’ which is for Étienne Pierre Ventenat (1757-1808), French botanist who published several works about plants in French gardens including the rare plants of Malmaison.
 French gardens grew many species imported from the New World.
 His work on this species was updated by ‘G. L. Nesom’ who is Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.

-Comparisons: The lilac color ray flowers may resemble the New England Aster but the small silky leaves are not confusing with another aster species in our area but further south, S. pratense, Barrens Silky Aster, is similar except the leaves and phyllaries are different.
+Comparisons: The lilac color ray flowers may resemble the New England Aster but the small silky leaves are not confusing with another aster species in our area but further south, S. pratense, Barrens Silky Aster, is similar in shape and flower except the leaves and phyllaries are different.

 Below: The beautiful blooms of Silky Aster are large compared to the size of the plant and the size of the leaves.
 The corollas of the center disc florets turn reddish-purple at maturity.